amcgee/dhis2-covac-cert/README.md

 - [ ] Support bulk generation for all uncertified vaccination events on a recurring schedule
 - [ ] Accept HTTP or SMTP triggers from DHIS2 program notification
 - [ ] Implement Tracker Capture widget to trigger certificate generation
+- [ ] Use persistent queue for asynchronous certificate generation backlog with downtime resilience
 - [ ] Support connection to additional certificate generation services